After thoughts: Notes on having settled whilst still unsettled

 I’m still struggling with this whole stability/grown-up thing.
 If anyone has any helpful tips on how to overcome deeply ingrained compulsive travel habits, please let me know.

-22 thoughts on “After thoughts: Notes on having settled whilst still unsettled”
+22 responses to “After thoughts: Notes on having settled whilst still unsettled”

 Are the little ones still bouncing from one flu to the next?